thegauravsingh/gatsby-pokedex/README.md

   </p>
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+I started working on this project due to lack of better choices for REST API based starter kits.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._
+This starter helps you with the building custom source nodes as per REST API results in order to normalize your data for Gatsby Nodes API as well as main Gatsby configuration files, you might need to get up and running blazing fast.

 ## 🚀 Quick start

-1.  **Create A simple dynamic app based on pokemon rest api.**
+1.  **Create A simple dynamic Gatsby app based on pokemon rest api.**

     Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying the default starter.